The General Statutes Commission.

 (11) One member, by the dean of the school of law of Campbell University.

-(c) After the appointment of the original members of the Commission, appointments by the president of the North Carolina State Bar, the General Statutes Commission, and the deans of the schools of law of North Carolina Central University, Duke University, the University of North Carolina, and Wake Forest University shall be made in the even‑numbered years, and appointments made by the Speaker of the House of Representatives, the President Pro Tempore of the Senate, president of the North Carolina Bar Association, the dean of the School of Law of Campbell University and the Governor shall be made in the odd‑numbered years.
-Such appointments shall be made for two‑year terms beginning June first of the year when such appointments are to become effective and expiring May 31 two years thereafter.
-All such appointments shall be made not later than May 31 of the year when such appointments are to become effective.
+(c) Appointments by the president of the North Carolina State Bar, the General Statutes Commission, and the deans of the schools of law of North Carolina Central University, Duke University, Elon University, the University of North Carolina, and Wake Forest University shall be made in the even‑numbered years, and appointments made by the Speaker of the House of Representatives, the President Pro Tempore of the Senate, the president of the North Carolina Bar Association, the dean of the school of law of Campbell University, and the Governor shall be made in the odd‑numbered years.
+Appointments shall be made for two‑year terms beginning September 1 of the year when the appointments are to become effective and expiring August 31 two years thereafter.

 (e) All appointments shall be reported to the secretary of the Commission.